bkmo/simple-sdboot-snapshots/README.md

 Boot directly into a previous system state if an update breaks your system.
 Snapshots are r/w  and will boot without an overlay filesystem. (keep it simple).
-**Writable snapshots can be modified and will no longer reflect the original 1:1 state.
+**Writable snapshots if modified will no longer reflect their original state.

  BTRFS Snapshot UKI Manager for systemd-boot (Secure Boot Compatible):
    - creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.